Beyond the Classroom

 Our program supports the mission of our competitive league, The Athletic Association of Independent Schools (AAIS).

-As a founding member of the AAIS, Chapin competes against other league member schools: The Brearley School, Berkeley Carroll, Convent of the Sacred Heart, Friends Seminary, Hewitt School, Marymount School, Nightingale-Bamford School, Packer-Collegiate Institute, Saint Ann’s School and Spence School.
-Chapin teams have gone on to compete in postseason tournaments at the State and Federation levels and our squash team has competed at the national level.
-Our lacrosse team travels to Hilton Head, North Carolina for spring training and several teams have played in the New York City Mayor’s Cup Competitions.
+As a founding member of the AAIS, Chapin competes against other league member schools: The Brearley School, Convent of the Sacred Heart, Hewitt School, Marymount School, Nightingale-Bamford School, Packer-Collegiate Institute, Saint Ann’s School and Spence School.
+Chapin teams have gone on to compete in postseason tournaments at the State and Federation levels.

 A full listing of the team sports available to Upper School students is listed below.
 For further information please visit the Athletics portion of our website.